-Sonnet BioTherapeutics, Inc. ("Sonnet") was incorporated as a New Jersey corporation on April 6, 2015.
+Sonnet BioTherapeutics, Inc. ("Prior Sonnet") was incorporated as a New Jersey corporation on April 6, 2015.
+Prior Sonnet completed a merger with publicly-held Chanticleer Holdings, Inc. ("Chanticleer") on April 1, 2020.
+After the merger, Chanticleer changed its name to Sonnet BioTherapeutics Holdings, Inc. ("Sonnet" or the "Company").
 Sonnet is a clinical stage, oncology-focused biotechnology company with a proprietary platform for innovating biologic medicines of single- or bi-specific action.
-Known as FHABTM (Fully Human Albumin Binding), the technology utilizes a fully human single chain antibody fragment (scFv) that binds to and "hitch-hikes" on human serum albumin (HSA) for transport to target tissues.
-Sonnet's lead proprietary asset, SON-1010, is a fully human version of Interleukin 12 ("IL-12"), covalently linked to the FHAB construct, for which Sonnet intends to pursue clinical development in solid tumor indications, including non-small cell lung cancer and head and neck cancer.
+Known as F_HAB^{TM} (Fully Human Albumin Binding), the technology utilizes a fully human single chain antibody fragment (scFv) that binds to and "hitch-hikes" on human serum albumin ("HSA") for transport to target tissues.
+Sonnet's lead proprietary asset, SON-1010, is a fully human version of Interleukin 12 ("IL-12"), covalently linked to the F_HAB construct, for which Sonnet intends to pursue clinical development in solid tumor indications, including non-small cell lung cancer and head and neck cancer.
 Sonnet has completed a nonhuman primate ("NHP") GLP toxicity study and has successfully manufactured drug product for clinical use.
-Sonnet has submitted an Investigational New Drug ("IND") application to the FDA and intends to submit additional product stability data in the first quarter of 2022.
-Subject to FDA approval, Sonnet is preparing to initiate a U.S. clinical trial in oncology patients with solid tumors during the first half of 2022.
-Sonnet is also preparing to initiate an Australian clinical study in healthy volunteers during the first half of 2022.
-The Company acquired the global development rights to its most advanced compound, SON-080, a fully human version of Interleukin 6 ("IL-6"), in April 2020.
+In March 2022, the FDA cleared Sonnet's Investigational New Drug ("IND") application for SON-1010.
+This allowed the Company to initiate a U.S. clinical trial (SB101) in oncology patients with solid tumors during the second calendar quarter of 2022.
+In September 2021, the Company created a wholly-owned Australian subsidiary, SonnetBio Pty Ltd, for the purpose of conducting certain clinical trials.
+Sonnet received approval and initiated an Australian clinical study (SB102) of SON-1010 in healthy volunteers during the third calendar quarter of 2022.
+Initial safety and tolerability data from the SB101 and SB102 studies was presented during the fourth calendar quarter of 2022, and initial pharmacokinetic and pharmacodynamic data from both studies is expected during the second calendar quarter of 2023.

+The Company acquired the global development rights to its most advanced compound, SON-080, a fully human version of Interleukin 6 ("IL-6"), in April 2020 through its acquisition of the outstanding shares of Relief Therapeutics SA.
 Sonnet is advancing SON-080 in target indications of Chemotherapy-Induced Peripheral Neuropathy ("CIPN") and Diabetic Peripheral Neuropathy ("DPN").
-Sonnet intends to file for an ex-US Phase 1b/2a pilot-scale efficacy study with SON-080 in CIPN during the first half of 2022.
-This study could yield initial top line clinical safety data during the second half of 2022.
-Pursuant to a license agreement the Company entered with New Life Therapeutics Pte., Ltd ("New Life") of Singapore in May 2021, Sonnet and New Life will be jointly responsible for developing SON-080 in DPN with the objective of initiating an ex-US pilot-scale efficacy study in the second half of 2022.
-SON-1210 (IL12-FHAB-IL15), Sonnet's lead bispecific construct, combines FHAB with fully human IL-12 and fully human Interleukin 15 (IL-15).
-This compound is being developed for solid tumor indications, including colorectal cancer, and Sonnet expects to initiate the regulatory authorization process in the second half of 2022.
-In September 2021, the Company created a wholly-owned Australian subsidiary, SonnetBio Pty Ltd, for the purpose of conducting certain clinical trials.
+Sonnet received approval to initiate an ex-U.S. Phase 1b/2a study with SON-080 in CIPN.
+This study could yield initial clinical safety data during the first half of 2023.
+Pursuant to a license agreement the Company entered with New Life Therapeutics Pte, Ltd. ("New Life") of Singapore in May 2021, Sonnet and New Life will be jointly responsible for developing SON-080 in DPN.
+The objective will be to initiate a Phase 2 study in the second half of 2023, once the CIPN safety data is available.

+SON-1210 (IL12-F_HAB-IL15), Sonnet's lead bi-specific construct, combines F_HAB with fully human IL-12 and fully human Interleukin 15 ("IL-15").
+This compound is being developed for solid tumor indications, including colorectal cancer.
+A non-human primate ("NHP") study is on track to complete in the fourth calendar quarter of 2022, and Sonnet expects to initiate the regulatory authorization process in the first half of 2023.
+Manufacturing and drug supply are secured with a lyophilized drug product formulation being prepared during the first calendar quarter of 2023, which is expected to be suitable for first-in-human clinical trials.